-The precise form of the assumption on the convergence to the ergodic limit is important for the conclusion of the approximation error compared to Schr\"odinger observables: for instance, assuming an algebraic convergence rate $\mathcal O(T^{-1/2})$, for molecular dynamics time-averages of length $T$, would only give logarithmic error estimates $\mathcal O(1/\log^{1/2} M)$ (also in the case with a uniform spectral gap).
-We use a more precise convergence rate assumption based on space-time averages which yields a better error estimate $\mathcal O(M^{-\bar\gamma})$, for a positive $\bar\gamma$, which is also verified experimentally in Figure \ref{fig:obs-schrod-spin}.
-The second main difference to previous work is that we include non uniformly spectral gap bounds \eqref{gap_bound}: Theorems \ref{thm:potential} and \ref{ergod_sats} prove the error estimate in step I in terms of the probability $p_e$ to be in excited states, which is not a typical {\it a priori} information.
+The precise form of the assumption on the convergence to the ergodic limit is important for the conclusion of the approximation error compared to Schr\"odinger observables: (1) for instance, assuming an algebraic convergence rate $\mathcal O(T^{-1/2})$, for molecular dynamics time-averages of length $T$, would only give logarithmic error estimates $\mathcal O(1/\log^{1/2} M)$ (also in the case with a uniform spectral gap); (2) it is difficult to verify ergodicity for Hamiltonian dynamics, both theoretically and numerically.
+The \underline{first new ingredient} here is to use stochastic dynamics constrained on the constant energy surface instead of Hamiltonian dynamics.
+Introducing small stochastic perturbations on the constant energy manifold have the advantage to guarantee ergodicity with respect to the microcanonical ensemble and to provide observables with higher regularity.
+Our \underline{second ingredient} is to use a more precise convergence rate assumption based on space-time averages, which can be tested numerically (see Figure \ref{fig313}) and yields a better error estimate $\mathcal O(M^{-\bar\gamma})$, for a positive $\bar\gamma$, The \underline{third ingredient} is to prove uniform convergence rates in the number of particles $N$ by careful use of localized mollifiers.
+Previous convergence proofs require for instance, for a certain constant $C$, the quantity $\max_{z\in \rset^{6N}, |\alpha|\le CN} |\partial_z^\alpha g(z)| M^{-1}$ to be small but typically this is a large number for systems with many particles unless the mass ratio $M$ is very large and increasing with the number of particles $N$, see \cite{martinez_helffer} and Theorem 15.4 in \cite{zworski}.
+The \underline{fourth ingredient} is that we include non uniformly spectral gap bounds \eqref{gap_bound}: Theorems \ref{thm:potential} and \ref{ergod_sats} prove the error estimate in step I in terms of the probability $p_{ex}$ to be in excited states, which is not a typical {\it a priori} information.